-• To increase the number of Maori & Pasifika students achieving 'at' or 'above' National Curriculum expectations in Literacy & Numeracy.
+• To increase the number of Māori & Pasifika students achieving 'at' or 'above' National Curriculum expectations in Literacy & Numeracy.

-The school continues to provide opportunities for Maori and Pasifika learners to succeed.
-The school has continued its Maori Enrichment Class, offering students the opportunity to speak Te Reo Maori and familiarise themselves with Tikanga Maori and values.
-As part of learning teachers continue to include Maori and Pasifika perspectives in units of learning to support Te Tirity o Waitangi (Treaty of Waitangi).
-This is done in the form of celebrating Matariki, Te Wiki o Te Reo Maori (Maori Language Week), Language Weeks (Samoan, Tongan, Cooks Island, Nuiean, Fjii, Tokeau).
-Continue to provide student achievement data for Maori and Pasifika achievement and share and report this to the Board, staff, students, parents and community.
+The school continues to provide opportunities for Māori and Pasifika learners to succeed.
+The school has continued its Māori Enrichment Class, offering students the opportunity to speak Te Reo Maori and familiarise themselves with Tikanga Maori and values.
+As part of learning teachers continue to include Māori and Pasifika perspectives in units of learning to support Te Tirity o Waitangi (Treaty of Waitangi).
+This is done in the form of celebrating Matariki, Te Wiki o Te Reo Māori (Māori Language Week), Language Weeks (Samoan, Tongan, Cooks Island, Nuiean, Fjii, Tokeau).
+Continue to provide student achievement data for Māori and Pasifika achievement and share and report this to the Board, staff, students, parents, and community.
+Continue with the Talanoa Ako Parent Programme for Pasifika Parents which focusses on workshops to help pasifika parents have a better understanding of how schools operate.
+Work alongside the Māori Achievement Collaborative (MAC) initiative which focusses on raising achievement of our Māori learners.

-Actions to achieve targets Led by Budget/FTTE Timeframe Work with Maori leaders from Manurewa Marae to develop an assessment framework to specifically meet the needs of students in the Maori Enrichment class.
-Whaea Karen Ongoing Up skill staff using Ka Hikitia the guidance and support of the Resource Teacher of Maori.
-Ext Facilitator Term 2 3) Work as a team to moderate assessment samples in literacy and numeracy.
-Whaea Karen Ongoing 4) Ensure the close and consistent alignment of the Maori Enrichment programme with the mainstream programme Senior Leaders Ongoing 5) Share student achievement data on Maori and Pasifkia student achievement and look at possible next steps of learning.
-Senior Leaders Term 2 & 4 6) Provide professional learning opportunities for teaching staff to ensure their knowledge and skills around 2 nd language acquisition & bilingual teaching are strong and supported.
-Whaea Karen Ongoing 7) Provide staff time and space for relationship building at formal and informal events.
-Senior Leaders Ongoing 8) All leaders take responsibility for engagement with family and whanau to promote the progress and achievement of students.
-Senior Leaders Ongoing
+Actions to achieve targets Led by Budget/FTTE Timeframe Work with Māori leaders from Manurewa Marae to develop an assessment framework to specifically meet the needs of students in the Māori Enrichment class.
+Whaea Karen Whaea Skye Ongoing 2) Up skill staff using Ka Hikitia the guidance and support of the Resource Teacher of Māori.
+MAC Facilitator Term 2 3) Work as a team to moderate assessment samples in literacy and numeracy.
+Whaea Karen Ongoing 4) Ensure the close and consistent alignment of the Māori Enrichment programme with the mainstream programme Whaea Karen Whaea Skye Ongoing 5) Share student achievement data on Māori and Pasifika student achievement and look at possible next steps of learning.
+SLT Term 2 & 4 6) Provide professional learning opportunities for teaching staff to ensure their knowledge and skills around 2 nd language acquisition & bilingual teaching are strong and supported.
+Whaea Karen MAC Facilitator Ongoing 7) Provide staff time and space for relationship building at formal and informal events.
+SLT Ongoing 8) All leaders take responsibility for engagement with family and whanau to promote the progress and achievement of students.
+SLT Ongoing 9) Continue with the Talanoa Ako Pasifika Parenting Programme for 2021 TA Lead Teacher Ongoing 10) Work with Kaahui Ako Lead Teacher on AC 1 Cultural Diversity.
+COLLT Ongoing